 Beyond textbooks and term papers, students may participate in student government or work on the student newspaper.
 Seattle University offers 60 campus clubs, honoraries and professional organizations.
 Honor groups range from Alpha Kappa Psi, for business students, to Sigma Theta Tau, the national nursing honorary.
-The popular Hawaiian Club sponsors an annual luau and students from other countries hold an all-campus international dinner with entertainment.
+The popular Hawaiian Club sponsors an annual luau, and students from other countries hold an all-campus international dinner with entertainment.
 Drama enthusiasts may get involved in student theatre productions or sing in the chorale.
 A unique opportunity called Pathways is offered for new students at Seattle University.
 The program is a stimulating way for students to integrate the lessons of the classroom with the lessons of life.
 Students are paired with faculty or staff mentors who provide support and friendship.

 Seattle University competes in varsity athletics at the NAIA level in men's and women's basketball, soccer, tennis, skiing and sailing.
-The 1990 Chieftains women's soccer team earned a trip to the District I Playoffs for the first time in team history, where they advanced to the championship game.
-The Lady Chieftains basketball team has made the playoffs 10 times in the past 13 years and has received national recognition the last five years.
+The 1991 men's tennis team qualified for the national NAIA tournament.
+The Lady Chieftains basketball team has made the playoffs 11 times in the last 14 years and has received national recognition the last six years.